Why Create This Website?

 The core of who I am is an observer and listener who enjoys exploring and learning what I can about everything that brings out my curiosity.
 My creativity is often inspired by spending time in nature, reading new material, being involved in good conversation, or experiencing something new.
 This means I need to go out and continue collecting data I can use to feed my imagination, and I may as well commit to sharing some of what I find and create.

 Writing has been a favourite pastime since I could first hold a pencil.
-Whether I am stressed or have some time to relax, writing stories, listing ideas, or sketching is often the first activity I default to.
-It is only natural that the major I fell into when attending university would be the Bachelor of Arts, where I studied literature, history, and theology, along with a few other electives.
+Whether I am stressed or have some time to relax, writing stories, listing ideas, or sketching are often the activities I default to.
+It is only natural the major I fell into when attending university would be the Bachelor of Arts, where I studied literature, history, and theology, along with a few other electives.

 Being self-employed right out of university, I worked as a freelance journalist for papers across western Canada, including British Columbia, Alberta, and Saskatchewan.
 During this time, I took pictures that related to the stories and events I was covering, conducted research and interviews to ensure my facts were as true as possible, and had many feature columns published.
 In addition to my work as a freelance journalist, I have ghost written countless articles on a variety of subjects, had some fiction pieces published, been hired to photograph events, and have sold numerous wildlife and landscape prints.